prabhashj07/Transformer_Vision/literature_review/Attention_is_All_You_Need.md

 The output of the Multi-Head Attention layer flows into a standard ReLU-activated and Adam-optimized feed-forward neural network.
 Each layer employs a residual connection to facilitate backpropagation and prevent exploding gradients.
 At the end of each encoder subunit, there is a dropout layer using a rate of 0.1 (not shown in the diagram).

 ## THE RESIDUALS
-Each sub-layer (self-attention, ffnn) in each encoder has a residual connection around it, and is followed by a **layer-normalization** step.
+Each sub-layer (self-attention, ffnn) in each encoder has a residual connection around it, and is followed by a **layer-normalization** step. <br>
 ![Transformer Residual layer](../assets/transformer_resideual_layer_norm.png) <br>
 *The Residual Layer-Normalization*